malmaud/TensorFlow.jl/docs/index.md

 * When the Python API asks for a TensorFlow type such as `TensorFloat.float32`, instead pass in a native Julia type like `Float32`.

 * Many basic Julia mathematical functions are extended to take a TensorFlow node and return another node representing the delayed execution of that function.
-For example, `sqrt(constant(4.0))` will return a `Node` which, when evaluated, returns `2.0`.
+For example, `sqrt(constant(4.0))` will return a `Operation` which, when evaluated, returns `2.0`.

 ## What functionality of TensorFlow is exposed